25 Aug Kaja | khaja sweet | madatha kaja recipe

 Kaja, Khaja, Tapeswaram Kaja, Gottam Kaja or Madatha Kaja is a Traditional Andhra crispy sweet.
 The word “khaja” is originated from Arabic, probably meaning “pure” or “sacred”.

 Kaja was originated in the Samarkand area of Uzbekistan.
 Like Gulab Jamuns, Kaja was brought into Andhra at the time of Nizams.
 In the northern part of India, Kaja comes in hundred of varieties which are sold in the city of Patna, Gaya and several other places across the state of Bihar, yet kajas of Silao Nalanda and Rajgir areas are distinct over kajas of all other places.
-Silao and Rajgir are the places where one can get puffy kaja, which melts in the mouth.
+If you want to cherish puffy kaja which melts in mouth, Silao and Rajgir are the most suitable places.
 It is believed that even 2000 years before, Kajas were prepared in the fertile land on the southern side of the Ganges Plains of Bihar.
 These areas which are home to kaja, once comprised the central part of Maurya and Gupta Empire.

 The two well-known types of kajas are Madatha Kajas and Gottam Kajas.
 Madatha kajas are made of rolled-up ribbons of pastry, whereas Gottam Kajas are made of cylinders of pastry.
-Gottam khajas are dry from the outside, juicy and full of sugar syrup on the inside.
-They melt as soon as they are put in the mouth.
+Gottam khajas are dry from the outside, juicy and full of sugar syrup on the inside. they melts like anything the moment they are put in the mouth.
 Madatha kajas, on the other hand, have the same texture throughout, and become mostly dry if kept for longer than a few hours.
 However some Kajas are stuffed with a paste made of rice flour, ghee & nuts and some are without any stuffing.

 Now lets begin with the preparation of Historical Sweet KAJA (Madatha) which is very easy to make & is being prepared with the basic ingredients easily available at home…